mistralai/cookbook/concept-deep-dive/tokenization/templates.md

 ### Tokenizer V2/V3

-The chat template for Tokenizer V2 and V3 is as follows:
+The basic chat template for Tokenizer V2 and V3 is as follows:

 ```
 <s>[INST] Hello, how are you?[/INST] Fine, and you?</s>[INST] I'm doing great![/INST] Glad to hear!</s>